 Bil-Kul is an international design practice working in the related disciplines of architecture and landscape architecture at scales ranging from the domestic to the regional.
-Based between New Delhi and New York, Bil-Kul is led by Swarnabh Ghosh, Khyati Saraf and Craig Rosman.
+Based between New Delhi and New York, Bil-Kul is a collaboration between Swarnabh Ghosh, Khyati Saraf and Craig Rosman.

 Khyati Saraf received her Master of Landscape Architecture from the Harvard Graduate School of Design and a Bachelor of Architecture from SSAA, India.
 Trained as both an architect and landscape architect, she has practiced in New York City working on mixed-use and public space projects as well as with the New York Department of Parks and Recreation where she conducted research on the effects of storms on New York City.
 She is licensed to practice architecture in India.